Dawn - Pancreatic Cancer Survivor Hikes from Germany to Italy across The Alps

 I quit my job as a nurse manager after I found out about my diagnosis, as I really thought it was the beginning of a very quick end for me so now I’m dedicated to improving public & healthcare awareness.

-In 2022 I co-ordinated a medical team and packed thousands of tonnes of medical aid for Ukraine, and became a director of the socially philanthropic Women of Newport group and in July 2023 I was appointed Girlguiding County Commissioner.
+In 2022 I co-ordinated a medical team and packed thousands of tonnes of medical aid for Ukraine, and became a trustee of Women of Newport in July 2023 I was appointed Girlguiding County Commissioner, and now a Trustee of Girlguiding Cymru.

 I’m busy and I love it.